william-hutchison/tidySpatialExperiment/README.md

 ## Manipulate with dplyr

-Most functions from *dplyr* are available for use with the SpatialExperiment tibble abstraction.
+Most functions from *dplyr* are available for use with the SpatialExperiment-tibble abstraction.
 For example, `filter` can be used to select cells by a variable of interest.

 ``` r